 d) Intermediate texts vary, and their function is mostly to teach fiqh based on the concepts and definitions introduced in beginner texts.
 Some regions use a limited set of these texts, e.g. in Kerala after Matn Abi Shuja’ they will study Umdatus-Salik and Fath-ul-Mu’in, however in other places such as Yemen teachers will continue with more advanced texts in exploring the fiqh without getting into the actual ‘system’ of the madhhab.
 Some of these can be 2-3 volumes big like Fath-ul-Wahhab and Rawd al-Talib and will start including sacred texts along with qawa’id while going into more detail on just the fiqh of the Shafii school itself.

 e) In the advanced texts of the madhhab, the system is revealed and the madhhab opens up its structure to the student.
 For the Shafii school this is Imam al-Nawawi’s Minhaj al-Talibin and its many commentaries.
 Perhaps no commentary better demonstrates this function of the Minhaj than Imam al-Mahalli’s Kanz ul-Raghibin, which is essentially an explanation of Minhaj not so much focused on the fiqh of the Shafii school in as much it is concerned with explaining the connection between usul and fiqh in the school, as well as the layout of how the madhhab is constructed.
-Longer explanations like Imam Ibn Hajr al-Haytami’s Tuhfatul-Muhtaj, Imam al-Ramli’s Nihayatul-Muhtaj and Imam al-Shirbini’s Mughniul-Muhtaj basically taken the systematic exegesis of Kanz al-Raghibin and apply it to fiqh.
+Longer explanations like Imam Ibn Hajr al-Haytami’s Tuhfatul-Muhtaj, Imam al-Ramli’s Nihayatul-Muhtaj and Imam al-Shirbini’s Mughniul-Muhtaj have basically taken the systematic exegesis of Kanz al-Raghibin and apply it to fiqh.
 This was in my understanding, why these texts were so important, celebrated so widely and canonized in the Shafii school.
 They did not just serve the function of teaching fiqh, rather they demonstrated pedagogical and methodological function as well.

 A lot of seekers of knowledge are looking for this last stage, but they are not patient enough to wait until they get there.
 These end-stage texts require the marshalling of knowledge across both usul, qawai’d and fiqh in order to be understood properly.
 Studying a text before you are ready for it can wreck your understanding and destroy your self-esteem and motivation to study.